-Air Fryer Spatchcock chicken is a an easy way to cook whole chicken while taking out the backbone and placing it in a butterfly position.
+Air Fryer Spatchcock chicken is an easy way to cook whole chicken while taking out the backbone and placing it in a butterfly position.
 This recipe will leave you with a crispy outside and perfectly moist and tender meat!
+It makes a great family dinner!

 Air fryer recipes are some of our favorites to make.
-Be sure to check out some of our favorites like our Air Fryer Chicken Tacos, and our Air Fryer Zucchini Fritters and Air Fryer Garlic Bread.
+Be sure to check out some of our favorites, like our Air Fryer Chicken Tacos, our Air Fryer Zucchini Fritters, and our Air Fryer Garlic Bread.

 Jump to:

-Then, with sharp cooking shears, remove the back bone of the chicken.
+- Take the whole chicken and pat it dry with a paper towel.
+With sharp cooking shears, remove the backbone of the chicken.
 Cut about ½ an inch from the backbone on either side.

-Flip the chicken over so it lays flat, in a butterfly looking position.
+- Flip the chicken over so it lies flat, in a butterfly-looking position.

-The size of your chicken will determine how long you need to cook the chicken.
+The size of your chicken will determine how long you need to cook it.
 For a larger bird, cooking for 50 minutes to 1 hour may be required.
 For a smaller bird, 40-45 minutes may be enough.

 To make sure you're not overcooking the bird, check the internal temperature around 35 minutes with a meat thermometer.
 Add additional time as needed.